Read more

 When accepting ACH Direct Debit payments, we recommend verifying the shopper's bank account if that is a consumer account.
 See Nacha for more information.

-If you have an API-only integration, you can do this verification as follows:
+You can do this verification as follows:

 - Collect the shopper's bank account number, bank routing number, and account holder name.